Skip to content

 fix it by changing the code that uses the pattern: instead of using `let`, we

-can use `if let`.
-Then if the pattern doesn’t match, the code will just skip
+can use `let else`.
+Then, if the pattern doesn’t match, the code will just skip

 the code in the curly brackets, giving it a way to continue validly.
 Listing